Interesting-exe/vrcmelonmods/README.md

 # vrcmelonmods
-styletor.dll needs to be ran with tab extention to work along with melon pref credits to Kanna for fixing the tab extention and Uiexpansion mod https://github.com/darbdarb
+styletor.dll needs to be ran with tab extention to work along with melon pref.cfg and put that in user data credits to Kanna for fixing the tab extention and Uiexpansion mod https://github.com/darbdarb